viasisco/ci_rest/README.md

 # Requirements
 * Php >= 5.6.x
-* A database, MySQL or PostgreSQL
+* A database, MySQL > 5.x or PostgreSQL

 #How to ?
+## Define your database
+Go to config.database.php to enter database name, access, etc.

 ## Define the routes
 Define all the route in application/config/routes.